-In celebration of National Public Lands Day on September 30, 2017, the National Park Service is partnering with the Adventure Cycling Association (ACA) to encourage everyone to ride a bicycle to or within their favorite park and public land 2nd annual Bike Your Park Day on the fourth Saterday of September.
+To encourage more people to explore their parks and public lands by bicycle, the National Park Service is partnering with the Adventure Cycling Association (ACA) to encourage everyone to ride a bicycle to or within their favorite park on the third annual Bike Your Park Day on the fourth Saterday of September.
 This year's Bike Your Park Day is September 26, 2020.

 Join in the Fun!

 Despite the unique challenges in 2020, the National Park Service welcomes visitors to discover our nation’s gems whether they arrive and travel by car, on foot, by bicycle, or by any other allowable means.
 To ensure your safety and health and that of others, if you choose to participate in person, some important safety tips include:

 - Ride alone or only with the people in your household.
 Ride locally and follow your local and state health department and CDC COVID-19 guidelines.
 Be mindful of riding to and through indigenous and high-risk communities.
 If using services along the way, wash and sanitize your hands frequently and wear a mask indoors and in outdoor spaces when you interact with people to protect yourself and others.

 - Ride self-contained, including your food, mask, and hand sanitizer.
 If your ride is an overnight adventure, limit your interaction with others at your campsite or indoor accommodations.
 This may be a great time to stay at a primitive campsite if they are available in your area.

 - If you’re visiting a park or public lands, visit the park website to determine its operating status.
 Many park visitor centers are closed, but outdoor spaces may be open to cyclists.
 Check for updates about the overall NPS response to COVID-19, including safety information, at nps.gov/coronavirus.

 - Recreate Responsibly in your public lands.
 The NPS Trip Planning Guide includes important safety information.